 The U.S. Bureau of Labour Statistics has reported that unemployment for auditors and accountants is under 2%.
 In recent years, record numbers are majoring in accounting, but the people sitting for the CPA exam are static, which results in a “CPA gap.”

 An individual must pass all four sections of the CPA exam.
 Newly hired individuals face challenges in work for weeks and then spend some time studying for the exam.
 A recent graduate commented: “Before starting as a full-time if you haven’t passed at least two sections of the exam, you’re probably going to face troubles.”

 In an attempt to get a better outcome, ‘Accounting today’ created the CPA Success Index, a metric that estimates a student’s progress while completing all the four sections of the CPA Exam which are taken within 18 months.

 These analytics are based on the number of sections that the candidate has passed on his/her first attempt in the preceding 12 months, grossing that value up to 18 months using the school’s average first-time pass rate, and then further dividing that value by the total number of sections (four).

-According to the University of Missouri, an index of 95.3 percent means that an average of 3.81 sections were cleared per candidate during the 18-month testing window.
+According to the University of Missouri, an index of 95.3% means that an average of 3.81 sections were cleared per candidate during the 18-month testing window.
 Missouri had 144 candidates attempting 474 sections for the first time in 2018.

-Which means, on an average, candidates from the University of Missouri passed 63.5 percent of the exam in one year.
-Now, taking it one step further, on average, Missouri students pass 63.5 percent x 18/12, or 95.3 percent, of the CPA Exam in the first 18-month testing window, which results in them reaching the No. 1 ranking on our CPA Success Index.
+This means, on average, candidates from the University of Missouri passed 63.5% of the exam in one year.
+Now, taking it one step further, on average, Missouri students pass 63.5% x 18/12, or 95.3%, of the CPA Exam in the first 18-month testing window, which results in them reaching the No. 1 ranking on our CPA Success Index.